Classic, Simple Christmas Tour

 A set of three vintage looking bells sit on the mantel with the lighted garland.

-I hung the garland similar to last year’s mantel by just using Command Hooks.
+I hung the Christmas garland similar to last year’s mantel by just using Command Hooks.
 You can get the easy tutorial here.

 Kitchen

-For my kitchen island centrepiece, I added large bottle brush trees to my vintage dough bowl.
+For my kitchen island centrepiece, I added large bottle brush trees to my vintage wooden dough bowl.
 I bought the super large ones at Home Sense last year and I can’t find ones that large online.

 You can see my previous kitchen island centrepieces here: